 The weight loss surgical procedure has been used for countless years to control diabetes in severe diabetes.
 However, a new study shows that overweight diabetics may benefit from the proceedings too.
 The operation provides numerous health benefits to both overweight and obese patients.

 The laparoscopic method of adjustable gastric banding surgery is a minimally-invasive surgical procedure that limits the amount of food that enters the stomach.
 Many studies have shown how it helps to improve blood sugar in the body and even reverses diabetes in patients.
-Currently, this type of surgery is an option for the obese, but with recent studies showing improvement in overweight patients, it may soon be available to those kinds of patients too.
+Gastric banding is a non-invasive procedure with very few small abdominal cuts.
+A surgeon will insert a band around the upper portion of the stomach to create a small pouch that holds food.

 The study was run by Paul O’Brien, MD, founder and emeritus director of the Centre for Obesity Research and Education at Monash University in Melbourne, Australia and National Medical Director of the American Institute of Gastric Banding in Richardson, Texas.

 Many studies have shown that people who have extra body weight and fat are at a higher risk of developing Type II Diabetes.
 The extra pounds make controlling blood sugar with insulin more difficult.
 While diet and exercise can lead to significant weight loss, some patients may need alternate methods to losing enough weight to change their health outlook.